 When powering the unit from a battery such as in portable applications, you can prolong the battery life by using the backlight at a minimum.

-The three lower buttons, MENU, UP ARROW, and DOWN ARROW work together to control the 350TX menucontrolled user functions.
+The three lower buttons, MENU, UP ARROW and DOWN ARROW work together to control the 425SX menu-controlled user functions.